vaadin/hackathon-24-0/README.md

 # Hackathon 2023-02

+This project doesn't contain anything special, just a basic starter project with MPR added and some components switched out to Vaadin 8 components.

+--

 This project can be used as a starting point to create your own Vaadin application with Spring Boot.
 It contains all the necessary configuration and some placeholder files to get you started.